Due Diligence Agent

 3

-Contract terms, financial figures, corporate details, regulatory obligations, and key dates are extracted into structured output — not free-text summaries.
-Every data point is linked to its source document and page.
+Contract terms, financial figures, corporate details, and key dates are pulled into structured form, each point linked to its source document and page.

 4

-Change-of-control provisions, unusual termination rights, pending litigation, regulatory non-compliance, financial inconsistencies — identified and scored against your configured risk thresholds.
+Change-of-control provisions, unusual termination rights, pending litigation, and financial inconsistencies are scored red/amber/green against your thresholds.

 5